killermann/ipm/content/articles/2013-02-05-30-examples-of-masculine-dude-bro-privilege.md

  29. You&#8217;ve never been beaten up because of your gender expression.
 Though, in seriousness, it&#8217;s likely that the pressures of bro-ness led to some of my (and my metro brethren&#8217;s) many adolescent beatings, and some of the aggressors were just as afflicted by gender role pressures as I was.
  30. Similarly serious, you never feel pressured to participate in objectifying, borderline misogynistic conversations about women that make you uncomfortable, for fear of people questioning your manhood if you don&#8217;t.
  31. <span style="font-size: 13px; line-height: 19px;">People don&#8217;t laugh when you describe yourself as a &#8220;real man,&#8221; thinking it&#8217;s a joke, because EVERYTHING IS AN EFFING JOKE TO SOME PEOPLE!</span>
- 32. Other metrosexual guys out there, feel free to share more examples in the comments below (:
+ 32. Other metrosexual guys out there, feel free to share more examples in the replies below (:

 _Additions from readers:_